The Connection Between How the Body Stores Trauma and Physical Health

 Unreleased emotional pain can surface in many ways, such as:

-Chronic Pain — Conditions like fibromyalgia or recurring neck/back pain may be rooted in emotional suppression.
+Chronic Pain: Conditions like fibromyalgia or recurring neck and back pain may be rooted in emotional suppression.

 How to Release Trauma the Body Has Stored